Asclepias curassavica 'Silky Gold'

-Asclepias curassavica ‘Silky Gold’ is a tender, evergreen perennial up to 4 feet (1.2 m) tall, with narrow, up to 6 inches (15 cm) long, yellow-green, lance-shaped leaves.
-The flowers appear in late spring to late fall on long stems, bearing up to 4 inches (10 cm) long clusters of golden yellow flowers.
-On this cultivar all of the petals and corona are a deep golden yellow.
-The flowers are followed by up to 3 inches (7.5 cm) long, spindle-shaped seedpods that produces viable seed.
+Asclepias curassavica 'Silky Gold' is a tender evergreen perennial with narrow, up to 6 inches (15 cm) long, yellow-green, lance-shaped leaves.
+It grows up to 4 feet (1.2 m) tall.
+Flowers appear in late spring to late fall on long stems, bearing up to 4 inches (10 cm) long clusters of golden yellow flowers.
+On this cultivar, all petals and corona are a deep golden yellow.
+The flowers are followed by up to 3 inches (7.5 cm) long, spindle-shaped seedpods that produce viable seeds.

 USDA hardiness zone 8a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 You can easily grow Milkweeds to attract the Monarch and other flying creatures to your garden.
 Plant seeds of the Milkweed Plant indoors or direct sow outside after danger of frost has passed, and soil has warmed.
 If the appearance of the plant is too weedy for your taste, grow Milkweeds in a hidden but sunny corner or at the back of a border.

 Milkweed often does not begin growing in northern gardens in time to be fully beneficial to butterflies.
 There you can start seeds of Milkweed inside so they will be ready to plant when the soil has warmed.